Witchcraft in Shropshire

 We are told that certain areas in Shropshire are more witches ridden than others, though all have the potential to be the home of witches.
 Prolley Moor an isolated community in South Shropshire is said to be a meeting place for witches, where they gather to consult each other, and spread their wickedness.
 The Stiperstones has perhaps the strongest link to witchcraft in the whole of Shropshire.
 It has a reputation for being a wicked place, and the seat of Satan’s power, and thus witches flock to the area.
 It is said that on Friday nights all of the witches of the county ascend the slopes to the Devil’s chair and hold a meeting, where they plan their sinful schemes for the following week.
 As well as this, on the winter solstice ‘Owd Scratch’ calls forth all the wickedest folk, the witches, warlocks, sinners, and evil spirits to come to the chair, where they perform the most important Black Mass of the year, and vote for the king or queen of evil.
 There is something very otherworldly about the Stiperstones, an emptiness transporting you to a liminal space, away from the watching world and thus it would be the perfect location for such a gathering.

 Some of our earliest references to witchcraft in the county come from the late 1500s.
 We are told that in 1570 ‘Bessie of Belle Vue’ was found guilty of witchcraft, however the actual verdict and punishment was sadly lost to time.
 A very tragic potential witchcraft case can be found in Much Wenlock, in 1545.
 Alice Glasson was just 11 years old when she was hanged, and though her actual crime has been lost to history, it is often suggested that she was tried for witchcraft, or perhaps murder.
+Her story reaches through the centuries and is marred by injustice.
 One cannot help but feel a particular pang of sorrow for this young girl, destined for the gallows, and wonder just what chain of events caused her to end up there.
-There is reference to ‘Mother Garve of Castle Foregate’ in Shrewsbury being tried at the corn market in 1579.
-She was said to have bewitched cattle and was thus punished for this, perhaps via the pillory.
-We are told that Thomas Owen of Mainstone (near Bishop’s castle) kept the vicar of the parish awake, wracked by violent, unseen terrors due to the potency of his curses in 1616.
-At about the same time over in Greete (near Ludlow) a woman known as Joan Davies was excluded from Easter communion on the grounds that she had cursed all of her neighbours.
-Soulton Hall can also boast of being the location of a witch trial in 1660.
-The accused woman had been brought before the justice of the district, Thomas Hill by the townspeople of Wem.
-However, the allegation of witchcraft was dismissed, and she was cleared of any wrongdoing.
-In the 18th century we are told that Mary Bebb was charged at Shrewsbury, for ‘profoundly uttering 67 curses’ one can only speculate what drove her to enact so many.
-The few references to actual witch trials in the county suggest that it was more widely accepted, or perhaps seen as a social or moral issue rather than an actual legal one.

 Let us now look at some stories of witchcraft that are more grounded in Folklore.
 We are told that a woman known as ‘Owd Dolly’ from Edgmond gained quite a reputation for witchcraft in the 19th century.
 She was said to have great power and was a rather snappy dresser.
 For she dressed in very short skirts, lose jackets and a high steepled crowned hat.
 Despite her eccentric appearance she was well known as a malevolent witch and feared by the local community.
 An old witch called Priss Morris used to live in Cleobury North, and she had power over horses, being able to stop them in their tracks.
 Similarly, in the 19th century the old lady who was oversaw the care of Iscoed Turnpike Lane (near Whitchurch) was believed to be a witch.
 She too could influence animals, and one day- when a waggoner snook through the gate without paying the toll, she put a curse on both his horse, leaving them immobile for some time.
 Kitty Williams was another witch, who lived near Whittington and had amongst other powers, ‘The Evil Eye’.
 The caves cut into the rock beneath Bridgnorth Castle also seem have associations with witches.
 One of the witches attributed to the dwellings could turn herself into a hare or a cat, and have the dogs chase her for fun.
 She would ride about on a broomstick and disrupt waggoners on their journey’s.
+Catherine Gaskill wrote in 1905 about a witch known as Becky Smout, who had bewitched her gardener’s brother.
+We are given a superb description of Becky as ‘an old Gangrel…with a look of a vixen in her eyes’.
+She was said to have travelled to Shropshire some 70 years prior to Gaskill’s writings, on a broomstick to cause havoc.
+Smout had previously lived in the Parish of Stanton Lacy and Clun.

-In Much Wenlock there was said to be another unnamed witch who was very malevolent.
+In Much Wenlock there was an unnamed witch who was very malevolent.
 She was so powerful that folk usually did everything they could to avoid making her acquaintance.
 In 1881 it was reported that a woman was walking down the road into Much Wenlock carrying her baby, when this witch began to follow behind her.
 The baby was happy enough on the journey, eating an apple as they went.
-However, The witch took the baby’s apple, bit a piece of it before returning it to the child.
+However, the witch took the baby’s apple, bit a piece of it before returning it to the child.
 The baby was once a fat and healthy thing, however from that day became filled with an unusual illness that never dissipated.
 The poor child pined and pined until it died.
 Such stories demonstrate desperation for clarity, something to grasp onto and blame after a tragedy rather than actual harm being enacted.
 Often the women highlighted as witches were older, and vulnerable in themselves, perhaps behaving in a way which defined conventions, and thus were easy scapegoats.

 I think it is worth turning our attention now to the scale of belief in witchcraft within the county, as this will help us understand a little more about the role such played in society.
-Certainly, it is difficult to quantify belief of any variety, and this is no different when it comes to witchcraft, partly due to our body of witch lore spanning centuries.
+Certainly, it is difficult to quantify belief of any variety, and this is no different when it comes to witchcraft, partly due to our body of which lore spanning centuries.
 We are told by Charlotte Burne, that after a new vicar came to take up his parish in the Clee Hills, he was shocked to find how village life was saturated by witchcraft.
 Desperate to demonstrate the error of their ways, he quickly endeavoured to guide his new parishioners to the light of God.
 He was quickly informed by the local school master in no uncertain terms that if he preached of its ills, he wouldn’t last long in the parish.
 I love this anecdote as it suggests that there was a prevalence of witchcraft, but moreover that the distinction between such practices and everyday life was hard to establish.
 Perhaps, this could be said for the whole of the county.
-We are told by W. Haye that life near the Wrekin during the 1950s was ‘an atmosphere half religious, half immersed In witchcraft’ which also suggests a prevalence of belief.
+We are told by W. Haye that life near the Wrekin during the 1950s was ‘an atmosphere half religious, half immersed in witchcraft’ which also suggests a prevalence of belief.
 However, I think caution must also be exercised, and that we shouldn’t assume that all people lived in terror of the threat of witches.
 The people of the past were as manifold and complex as we are today, and this shouldn’t be ignored.
 If we suggest that all people feared witchcraft, it lessens inhabitants of the past to terrified peasants, incapable of critical thought and of doubtful intelligence.
 This is unfair.
 What we can definitively conclude is that there was a belief in witchcraft prevalent in Shropshire and that at different points in Shropshire’s history the purported threat of witches was felt stronger than other times.
 Witchcraft, like concepts such as the Devil, and even spirits served as a means of explaining the unexplainable, giving a name to the unseen powers that were beyond governance.
 In times of great personal struggle or trauma, witchcraft must have seemed like an attractive answer to life’s toughest questions.

 There are some accounts which demonstrate a profound fear of witches found within Shropshire’s history.
 Such a fear is often linked to physical or psychological struggles and is interesting in itself.
 It’s important to remember that life in the countryside is often romanticised and portrayed as a peaceful rural idyll.
 This is not the case, and life could be fraught with isolation and hardship.
 In times of suffering, it left people searching for answers, or a scapegoat to lay blame.

 We are told that Mrs Mansell of Longnor was sure that she was bewitched because something crept upon her person every night, leaving her feeling like every inch of her was covered.
 The poor woman had tried charms and bible passages to no avail.
 She tried thrashing the bed, but this didn’t work either.
 Being convinced she was being attacked spiritually, she turned to the parson to seek council.
-The parson was a practical man, and enquired whether she had bed bugs.
+The parson was a practical man and enquired whether she had bed bugs.
 But Mrs Mansell being ‘Clen as Clen’ denied that this was the answer.
 Unable to find help, she continued to suffer, convinced it was an act of witchcraft that had caused her suffering.
 Today we might consider Mrs Mansell of suffering from a form of sleep paralysis or another more logical cause, but witchcraft served as a solution to her problem.

-Sadly, perceived witchcraft can sometimes have tragic consequences, and serve as a reminder of the humanity of those involved.
+Sadly, perceived witchcraft can sometimes have tragic consequences and serve as a reminder of the humanity of those involved.
 Rachel Griece, known to history only as ‘a cabinet makers wife’ sadly took her own life in the midwinter of 1870, due to the belief that she’d been bewitched and was destined for ruin.
 Rachel’s desperation is evident due to her actions, though we do not know what events unravelled to make her believe she was destined for ruin.
 Perhaps life had got too difficult to bare, and she struggled with her mental health, which is tragic in itself.
 Rachel demonstrates how real a fear of witches could be, and the extent that such a belief could impact a person.
 Through observing folklore and practices surrounding witchcraft in Shropshire, we are given an insight into the fears of a community, and moreover how witchcraft is often driven by an overwhelming desire for answers.
 Faced with life’s intricacies, people endeavoured to categorise their struggles, perhaps to give them more strength to face them.
 The witch was as much of a symbol as it was a tangible thing, it was a conduit for the unseen powers that threatened to shipwreck a person or drag them off course.
 For such a supernatural being of immense and improbable power, witches can also be seen as incredibly human.
 Fraught with tragedy, they are our fears, our worries, our vulnerabilities, and our secret desires, they are us.
-They are the isolated, the unloved and the wronged, who were blamed for things far beyond their control.
+They are the isolated, the unloved and the wronged.
+They are those who spent their lives in poverty, people who were blamed for things far beyond their control.
 They were the women who directly challenged the power of the patriarchy or were imbued with skills such as herbalism.
 They were an imperfect answer to life’s toughest questions.

 Comments